KireinaHoro/research-plan/main.typ

 marshaling/unmarshaling to the @fpga as hardware accelerators.
 We start with a very simple protocol, @oncrpc based on UDP, which is easy to implement in hardware but still have popular applications built with it, like @nfs.
-We can make use of EasyNet, the HLS TCP accelerator developed in the group, to implement more complex @rpc protocols.
+We can make use of EasyNet, the HLS TCP accelerator developed in the Systems Group, to implement more complex @rpc protocols.
 Encryption and compression are orthogonal to the serialization format, and off-the-shelf implementations of common cryptography and compression IP cores allow quick integration into our